gmontamat/pyaw-reporting/README.md

 ### Note

 The example token file provided (*example.yaml*) is not valid.
 Refer to [this guide](https://developers.google.com/adwords/api/docs/guides/first-api-call) if you are using the AdWords API for the first time.
 We recommend to start with a small number of threads (the default is 10) and increase it accordingly.
 The AdWords server may complain when many API calls are made at the same time but those exceptions are handled by the app.

+If you find many <code>URLError: <urlopen error [Errno -2] Name or service not known></code> in your logs, enable a DNS cache in your system.